robrighter/cookie-facts/README.md

 Introduction
 ========================

 I thought I understood browser cookie behavior.
-But, turns out I'm clueless of all the various senarios and how they played out in the various browsers.
+But, turns out I did'nt know all the various senarios in the various browsers.
 I started asking around to coworkers and friends questions like "Hey do you know if a browser sends a cookie to the server if....?" and it turns out most folks dont know either.
 The goal of this project is to identify all possible scenarios and create a working test for each one.